Coronavirus restrictions remain in place. Find out what you can and cannot do.

 - to visit people in your support bubble (if you are legally permitted to form one)

-- to provide informal childcare for children under 14 as part of a childcare bubble (for example, to enable parents to work, not to enable socialising between adults)
+- to provide informal childcare for children aged 13 or under as part of a childcare bubble (for example, to enable parents to work, not to enable socialising between adults)

 - to provide emergency assistance

-- to attend a support group of up to 15 participants, the limit of 15 does not include children under 5 who are accompanying a parent or guardian
+- to go to a support group of up to 15 participants, the limit of 15 does not include children under 5 who are accompanying a parent or guardian

 - for respite care where that care is being provided to a vulnerable person or a disabled person, or is a short break in respect of a looked-after child